Colorado’s 5 most common workplace injuries in 2025

 There are nearly 3.3 million people employed in the state of Colorado, powering a dynamic and diverse economy.
 From offices and construction sites to farms and warehouses, the state’s workers face a variety of physical hazards on the job.

 One million of those workers are covered by Pinnacol’s workers’ compensation insurance, so our data provides a solid snapshot of how Coloradans get hurt on the job.
-Here are five most common injuries from 2023:
+Here are five most common injuries last year:

 1. Miscellaneous strains